 As mentioned above, an ordinary conversion case will require the tortfeasor to pay the full market value of the property to its owner.
 If the owner is not fully deprived of the property, and it can be returned to the owner, the tortfeasor would be liable for the actual damage, which is the usual remedy for trespass to chattels.
 As opposed to paying the full value of the property, the tortfeasor will pay the diminished value of the chattel.

-Get a Free Review of Your Conversion or Trespass to Chattels Claim
+Get Legal Help with Your Conversion or Trespass to Chattels Claim

-Differentiating trespass to chattels and conversion and applying the relevant elements to a case can be difficult.
+Differentiating between trespass to chattels and conversion and applying the relevant elements to a case can be difficult.
 Professional legal knowledge and skills are often key to evaluating an intentional tort claim.
-Start working on your case by getting a free claim evaluation from an experienced attorney in your area.
+Start working on your case today by speaking with an experienced personal injury attorney in your area.

 Contact a qualified personal injury attorney to make sure your rights are protected.